-Future Development
+Future Developments

 To increase the level of pupil support to address the growing numbers of EAL and SEN pupils.
 This will require recruiting additional skilled staff.
-We also would like to continue to improve the ICT suite and have more computer/ hardware available at Rowdown Primary for the computing curriculum and to bring in line with the ICT provision at Fairchildes.
+We also would like to continue to improve the ICT suite and have more computer/ hardware available for both schools.